JakubLangner/Catering-website/README.md

 This is my first website.
-During creating this project I've use Html, Css, Php, MySql, Xampp.
+During creating this project I've used Html, Css, Php, MySql, Xampp.